This post may include affiliate links.

 It’s important to prepare your soil before planting your vegetables or flowers.
 Here are 3 ways to prepare your soil for planting, including a fast and easy way for new gardeners.

 It’s true that all plants need is sun, soil, and water…but that’s not all there is to it.
 Good soil is critical for growing healthy, strong plants.
-Whether you’re growing vegetables–like me–flowers, or just a really nice patch of dandelions, you need to prepare your soil to get the best results.
+Whether you’re growing vegetables, flowers, or just a really nice patch of dandelions, you need to prepare your soil to get the best results.

-Good soil has lots of organic matter (like decaying leaves and compost), nutrients for the plants, living organisms (like earthworms and fungi), and it needs to be turned or loosened so the roots can get oxygen and water can drain.
+Good soil has lots of organic matter (like your homemade compost), nutrients for the plants, living organisms (like earthworms and fungi), and it needs to be turned or loosened so the roots can get oxygen and water can drain.

-There are three different ways to prepare your soil for spring planting.
+There are three different ways to prepare your soil for planting vegetables and flowers.
 Let’s check ’em out.

 It starts like this: mow the grass or the weeds down as far as you can.
 Lay flattened cardboard boxes over the grass, right next to each other with the edges touching.
 Use moving boxes or non-shiny cardboard (no diaper boxes), and take off any tape because it won’t decompose.
 Spray the boxes with enough water to dampen, and then stomp on them a bit to get them to settle.
 You don’t want them to blow away before you get to the next step.